-Switzerland employment visas
+Switzerland employment visas in 2021

 Healy Consultants assist global entrepreneurs and investors looking to migrate to Switzerland with the requisite residence visa applications.
 Switzerland offers various visa options for foreign nationals both within the EU and non-EU looking to be residents for purposes of employment or business operations.
 Some of the visa options include i) business entrepreneur visa ii) immediate passport iii) professional residence permit and iv) visit visa.

 - Generally only EU/EFTA individuals are permitted to be self-employed in Switzerland, however non-EU/EFTA nationals setting up business in Switzerland may still submit applications for the same subject to local canton migration office approval;